 My Module Toolbox

-My Module Toolbox is your local environment and contains all the modules you have installed from Exchange.
+My Module Toolbox is your local environment and contains all the modules you have installed.
 My Module Toolbox lets you view, filter, and update your installed modules.
 You can also perform bulk actions on groups of selected modules.

 Note: My Module Toolbox replaces Installed Modules (LM Exchange).